Coko-Foundation/Kotahi/README.md

 # Kotahi

-Kotahi is a modern document submission, review and publishing system especially suited for academic journals, overlay journals, preprint curation groups and PRC (publish-review-curate) groups.
+Kotahi is a modern submission, review and publishing system especially suited for academic journals, overlay journals, preprint curation groups, research labs and PRC (publish-review-curate) groups.
 Kotahi supports:

 - individual **manuscript submission**
 - **bulk imports** of preprints and other documents for review